 The card allows you to enjoy single entry to all of Sydney’s top attractions.
 It offers up to 40% savings on entry fees to tours (like Sydney sightseeing tour, Blue Mountains explorer bus), guided walks (The Rocks Walking Tour), museums, cruises (like Captain Cook Hop-on Hop-off) and wildlife attractions (Sydney Sea Life Aquarium), Sydney Opera House Tour, and much more.

 That’s all!
-I hope this post helps during the processing of your Australian tourist visa application in the Philippines, and in Singapore, and also when you are already touring Sydney.
+I hope this post helps during the online processing of your Australian tourist visa application whether you are in the Philippines, India, or Singapore, and also when you are already touring in Australia.